grafana/loki/tools/dev/loki-tsdb-storage-s3/README.md

 Then you can debug `ingester-1` with the `Launch Loki remote` configuration within the debugging tab.

-### goland
+### GoLand IDE

-If you use goland, just create a Go remote debug configuration and use the appropriate port with the process you wish to debug
+If you use the [GoLand](https://www.jetbrains.com/go/) IDE, just create a Go remote debug configuration and use the appropriate port with the process you wish to debug.